Geeksltd/Olive/docs/Api/ApiClient.md

 By default, Olive will cache the response of every Get request.
 The raw textual result (often Json data) will be saved upon every successful execution of that Api.
 The name of the cache file will come from the URL (HASHED) so that subsequent successful calls to the same url will simply overwrite the same file.

-When calling GET based Apis, you have a choice (trade-off) to make in relation to reliabilty vs freshness of the response data.
+When calling GET based Apis, you have a choice (trade-off) to make in relation to reliability vs freshness of the response data.
 To specify your choice, you simply call the Cache(...) method on ApiClient:

 ```csharp